-- 53. Where the subject of a Complaint is Member or Firm that is registered with the CPAB and the conduct being investigated relates to an audit of the financial statements of a Reporting Issuer, the Professional Conduct Committee shall, in a timely manner: - 53.1 notify CPAB of any determination made under sections 13.2, 13.3, 13.5, or 26; - provide CPAB with a written explanation of the determinations referred to in section 53.1; - in the case of any matter referred to the Discipline Committee, notify CPAB in writing of the disposition of the matter including any appeal from the Discipline Committee; and - 53.4 provide CPAB with the information, documents or materials requested by CPAB under s.
+53. Where the subject of a Complaint is Member or Firm that is registered with the CPAB and the conduct being investigated relates to an audit of the financial statements of a Reporting Issuer, the Professional Conduct Committee or the Director, Standards Enforcement shall, in a timely manner:

+- 53.1 notify CPAB of any determination made under sections 13.2, 13.3, 13.5, 15.3, 15.5 or 26; - provide CPAB with a written explanation of the determinations referred to in section 53.1; - 53.3 in the case of any matter referred to the Discipline Committee, notify CPAB in writing of the disposition of the matter including any appeal from the Discipline Committee; and - 53.4 provide CPAB with the information, documents or materials requested by CPAB under s.
 11 of the Canadian Public Accountability Board Act.